Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Method

-\\ where $p_{g,k}$ is the $k$-th candidate in generation $g$ for $k \in \mathcal{V}_g \subseteq \{1, \dots, K\}$, and $\mathcal{V}_g$ denotes the set of indices for candidates that pass validation.
-Selection is objective-grounded because only the sparse return is used for promotion.
-The complete procedure, which encompasses LLM-based iterative reward generation and the MARL evaluation loop, is summarized in \cref{alg:iars}.
+\\ where $p_{g,k}$ is the $k$-th candidate in generation $g$, and $\mathcal{V}_g \subseteq \{1, \dots, K\}$ denotes the set of indices for candidates that pass validation.
+Selection is objective-grounded, as promotion depends solely on the sparse return.
+The overall procedure, which encompasses LLM-based reward generation and the MARL evaluation loop, is summarized in \cref{alg:iars}.